markcarline/CoderDojo/raspberry pi build/readme.txt

 NOTE: See notes from: https://github.com/pimoroni/pibrella curl -sS get.pimoroni.com/pibrella | bash

+10) Change a few minor tweeks:
+- Start "file manager" and change view perferences so that "view as detailed list"

-10) Created backup of "00" MicroSD card image as:
+11) Created backup of "00" MicroSD card image as:
 CoderDoJo_Build_v4-01.img